 It’s technically ‘winter’ in Ecuador… which means SUMMER all along our beautiful coastline (that’s how curious and wonderful our country is!).
 The weather is sunny.
 The sea is warm.
-The sea breeze is a real treat.
+It may rain at night or the early morning, but then the rest of the day is great for beach time.
+The sea breeze is a treat.
 If there ever was a time of year to take advantage of our Pacific shores, this is it!

 In this post, we will tell you about five special places to discover this ‘season’… with many tips to take along, to truly get the most out of these destinations!

 Manta is one of our coast’s biggest cities.
 Its wide beach is ideal for afternoon strolls and a quick dip in the water.
 Being a city, however, it can get crowded.
 There are literally dozens of secluded destinations nearby you can literally have all to yourself!